 Where the sale is by a company in administration, it is likely that at this time the exit route out of the administration will be unknown.
 It might be dissolution, but it could well be liquidation if a dividend to creditors is anticipated.
 It is therefore possible that there will still be a liquidation and that the director may subsequently breach the restriction.

-If an application has been made to the court seeking permission to re-use the prohibited name on, or within 7 days of the company being placed into insolvent liquidation, the director may continue to act as if they have permission, pending court determination of the application, or for a maximum of 6 weeks (whichever is the earliest).
+If an application has been made to the court seeking permission to re-use the prohibited name on, or within seven days of, the company being placed into insolvent liquidation, the director may continue to act as if they have permission, pending court determination of the application, or for a maximum of six weeks (whichever is the earliest).

-Third excepted case: company already known by prohibited name
+Third exception: company already known by prohibited name

 This exception can be particularly helpful in circumstances where there is a group of companies, all known by similar names and that all have the same management, and one or more of those companies is subsequently placed into insolvent liquidation.

 In certain circumstances, it is possible for a director to re-use a company name.
 However, there are strict regulations in place that must be followed to avoid the criminal and civil consequences of breaching the restriction.
-It is for this reason professional advice should be sought when considering the re use of a company name.
+It is for this reason that professional advice should be sought when considering the re-use of a company name.